 Big lures with lots of flash entice feeding northerns.

 Reproduction of the Northern Pike begins immediately after the ice melts from the lakes and streams.
-In Iowa, ice out is usually by mid-March and spawning begins when the water temperature approaches 35 degrees F. The pre-spawning movements into the shallow waters start before the ice is out.
-A large female, usually accompanied by several much smaller males, finds her way into shallow marshy areas of streams or flooded grassy margins of lakes.
+In Iowa, ice out is usually by mid-March and spawning begins when the water temperature is 35 degrees F. The pre-spawning movements into the shallow waters start before the ice is out.
+A large female, usually accompanied by several smaller males, finds her way into shallow marshy areas of streams or flooded grassy margins of lakes.
 Pike are random spawners, and the adhesive eggs are carelessly deposited over the bottom or on submerged vegetation.
 Once spawning is completed, the adults return to the lakes and rivers.
 The eggs are left unattended and hatch in about 12 to 14 days.
-An average of 63,000 eggs are produced by a female Northern Pike measuring 25 to 28 inches in length.
-Individuals weighing 25 to 30 pounds have been known to produce 250,000 to 500,000 eggs.
+An average of 63,000 eggs are produced by a 25- to 28- inches long female.
+Fish weighing 25- to 30-pounds can produce 250,000 to 500,000 eggs.
 Northern pike usually reach sexual maturity in the third year of life.

 The young stay in shallow nursery areas feeding on zooplankton before converting to a fish diet.
-By fall they reach a length of 6 inches or more, and at the end of their third year measure 17 to 23 inches.
+By fall they reach 6-inches long or more, and at the end of their third year measure 17- to 23-inches.
 Large fish have been taken, but fish exceeding 20 pounds are rare in Iowa waters.
 The Iowa record fish weighed 25 pounds, 5 ounces.

 Although the northern is generally distributed over much of the state and is held in high esteem by most anglers for its fighting ability and excitement during the catch, sport harvest remains low in numbers.
 Most northern are caught incidentally while fishing for other species.
 Northern Pike were removed from the commercial species list in 1959 on the Mississippi River.
-Since that time, the northern remains as one of the most under-exploited fish species in the upper Mississippi.
+The northern remains as one of the most under-exploited fish species in the upper Mississippi.
 Populations appear strong in pools 9, 10 and 11 and continually provide excellent fishing.